Learn how time tracking helps your business’ time management—and how you can get your team on board.

 Tell Your Team What’s in It for Them

 Explain how time-tracking data and accurate estimates will benefit your team on an individual level.
 Time tracking will ensure they’re working on the right projects, and prevent overtime and burnout.

 Clearly Communicate Expectations for Level of Detail

 You’re not asking your team to break down their days into 10-minute chunks.
 You also don’t want them going to management constantly, asking whether they’re spending too much time on something.
-Empower them by sharing what’s expected and how much time they should spend per week tracking their time.
+Empower them by sharing what you expect and how much time they should spend per week tracking their time.

 Feature #1: Logging and Tracking

 Benefit: Flexibility to work the way that works best for you.

 Do you expect your team to actively record time as they work (trackers), or log time after the fact (loggers)?
 Perhaps a mix of both, depending on project.
 Make sure your solution gives you options.